syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/selection/column-selection.md

 > Column selection requires the [selectionSettings.allowColumnSelection](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridSelectionSettings.html#Syncfusion_EJ2_Grids_GridSelectionSettings_AllowColumnSelection) property to **true** and [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridSelectionSettings.html#Syncfusion_EJ2_Grids_GridSelectionSettings_Type) should be **Single**.

-The following example, demonstrates how to select a single column within the Grid by obtaining the selected column index through a textbox component and passing these column index as argument to the `selectColumn` method.
+The following example, demonstrates how to select a single column within the Grid by obtaining the selected column index through a [TextBox](https://ej2.syncfusion.com/aspnetcore/documentation/textbox/getting-started) component and passing these column index as argument to the `selectColumn` method.
 When the button event is triggered by clicking the **Select Column** button, a single column is selected within the Grid:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}